Updated January 21, 2019

 Sufra is by far my favorite restaurant in Amman and like almost everywhere else I’ve recommended it is located on Rainbow Street.
 Albert and I weren’t able to snag a reservation this time but I dined here a few years ago with a colleague and have dreamed about the food ever since.
 The restaurant serves traditional Jordanian food-another excellent place to try mansef-in a beautiful old building with a romantic courtyard.
 I highly recommend eating here and booking a reservation in advance.

 Unsatisfied with Amman’s doughnut scene after moving from New York the now owners of Dough Republic sought to change Amman’s perception of what a doughnut is and should taste like.
-We were first introduced to Dough Republic’s doughnuts at a food event at the Zara Center and when Albert learned of their location in the Cozmo Supermarket in 7th Circle I knew he would find a way to get there, even though it’s clear across town.
+We were first introduced to Dough Republic’s doughnuts at a food event at the Zara Center and when Albert learned of their location in the Cozmo Supermarket in 7th Circle; I knew he would get there even though it’s clear across town.
 Albert and his brother interestingly offered to go shopping one day and returned with two doughnuts, coconut and apple pie (a new flavor).
 They are by far the best and tastiest in the city, according to Albert and should be on every doughnut lovers must eat list when in Amman.

 Things to See and Do in Amman, Jordan